mvdctop/Movie_Data_Capture/README_EN.md

 [![](https://opencollective.com/movie_data_capture/contributors.svg?width=890)](https://github.com/yoshiko2/movie_data_Capture/graphs/contributors)

 # Sponsor
-I am a college student and currently have high living and tuition costs and I want to reduce my financial dependence on my family
+I am a college student and currently have high living and tuition costs and I want to reduce my financial dependence on my family.

 If the program helps you, you can sponsor by: